kbase/auth2/README.md

 Login to a local account as `***ROOT***` with the password you set.
 Create a local account and assign it the create administrator role.
 That account can then be used to create further administrators (including itself) without needing to login as root.
+The root account can then be disabled.

 Start & stop server w/o a pid
 -----------------------------